nathanpeck/s3-upload-stream/README.md

 The differences are:

 * This package no longer includes Amazon SDK, and now you must include it in your own app code and pass an instantiated Amazon S3 client in.
-* The upload stream is no returned immeadiately, instead of in a callback.
+* The upload stream is now returned immeadiately, instead of in a callback.
 * The "chunk" event emitted is now called "part" instead.
-* The .maxPartSize() and .concurrentParts() methods are no methods of the stream itself, instead of being methods of an object returned from the upload creation method.
+* The .maxPartSize() and .concurrentParts() methods are now methods of the writable stream itself, instead of being methods of an object returned from the upload stream constructor method.

-If you have questions about how to migrate from the older version of the package to a newer version feel free to open an issue with your code example.
+If you have questions about how to migrate from the older version of the package after reviewing these docs feel free to open an issue with your code example.

 ### Tuning configuration of the AWS SDK